-We are building an Australian register of animal-assisted services to help those in need but we need your help.
+We are building a national information portal of animal-assisted services to help those in need but we need your help.

 Hello, my name is Wendy and I am the founder of Animal Therapies Ltd. I am often asked why I started an organisation dedicated to advancing the understanding, acceptance and accessibility of animal-assisted services for those suffering trauma, disability or adversity.